-The Fund generally will invest at least 80% of its total assets in securities that comprise the Underlying Index and American depositary receipts ("ADRs") and global depositary receipts ("GDRs") that are based on securities in the Underlying Index.
-Strictly in accordance with its guidelines and mandated procedures, Invesco Indexing LLC (the "Index Provider") compiles and maintains the Underlying Index, which is designed to measure the performance of equity securities issued by higher quality, large-business-sized companies located in countries designated as developed market countries (excluding the U.S.).
+The Fund generally will invest at least 80% of its total assets in securities that comprise the Underlying Index.
+Strictly in accordance with its guidelines and mandated procedures, Invesco Indexing LLC (the "Index Provider") compiles and maintains the Underlying Index.
 The Index Provider is affiliated with Invesco Capital Management LLC, the Fund's investment adviser (the "Adviser"), and Invesco Distributors, Inc., the Fund's distributor (the "Distributor").